 I guess you need to take a few minutes to watch the video:

 Most of us in the sports performance business assume that we’re making a huge difference in the sports world, but this video kind of took the wind out of my sails.

 As I thought more about it, though, I believe that this is only part of the picture.
 While I can’t argue with most of what he presented, I think that training advances have had an impact on many other areas and in different ways.

 First of all, dropping a tenth of a second from a 40-yard dash or 100-meter sprint is no small feat.
 It actually took Carl Lewis a full decade to drop a tenth of a second from his 100-meter time.
 Maybe the world records are less than a full second different, but I’m sure everyone remembers what it looked like in 2008 when Usain Bolt won the 100-meters by about two tenths of a second.
-It was crazy.
+It was crazy, and you can see what I mean in this photo of the finish.
 If Jesse Owens were in that picture….well….he wouldn’t have even been in the frame.
 That’s a pretty big difference.